 Bullish On Buffalo Meat Nutrition

-Since grass-fed buffalo is so low in saturated fat (a real heart-health plus), it can dry out easily during cooking.
+Since grass-fed buffalo is so low in saturated fat, it can dry out easily during cooking.
 You can counter this by adding a little heart-healthy olive oil during the cooking process to keep the meat moist.
 Also, cuts from the harder-working muscles of the animal, such as chuck, round or rump roasts, can be a bit tough or have a gamey flavor.

 My favorite cut is the tenderloin, and I love to grill it up medium-rare.
 Then I slice it very thin and place it on top of a salad that is half arugula leaves and half spinach and other organic greens.
 Finally, I drizzle a little extra virgin olive oil over both the meat and the salad and add sea salt and pepper to taste.
 The juices from the buffalo meat mix with the olive oil and create the perfect salad dressing.